Shall-We-Dance/GRIP-seq/README.md

 To facilitate the analysis of GRIP-seq data, we have outlined a comprehensive pipeline below.
 By following these steps, researchers can gain valuable insights from their GRIP-seq experiments.

 Additionally, for those interested in exploring further, our raw sequencing data is accessible on NCBI's Sequence Read Archive (SRA): [PRJNA797913](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA797913).
-Delve into the raw data to deepen your understanding and explore the intricacies of our research.

 ## Install